 Remission of rates involves reducing the amount owing or waiving collection of rates altogether.
 Postponement of rates means that the payment of rates is not waived in the first instance but delayed for a certain time, or until certain events occur.

-Council's Rates Remission Policy (798KB pdf) defines the following:
+Council's Rates Remission Policy (PDF file, 217.7 KB) defines the following:

 Properties farmed as one